-For the peripherals that can be used with the TOE, please refer to the Security Target, chapter 2.3.2.
+For the peripherals that can be used with the TOE, please refer to the Security Target [6], section 1.4.3.2.

 IBM has tested the platforms (hardware and combinations of hardware with IBM PR/SM and/or IBM z/VM) for z/OS individually for their compliance to the z/Architecture using the Systems Assurance Kernel (SAK) suite of tests.
 These tests ensure that every platform provides the abstract machine interface that z/OS requires.